Psychonauts: Production and publishing difficulties

 Following this, Schafer and Esmurdoc worked to secure a new publishing deal while using internal funds and careful management to keep the project going.
 One source of funds that helped keep the company operational came from Will Wright, who had recently sold his company Maxis to Electronic Arts.
 Prevented from investing into Double Fine by the Maxis deal, he instead provided Double Fine a loan of funds that kept them afloat over the next several months.
 Wright is credited for this support within the game.

-By August 2004, Double Fine had negotiated a new publishing deal with Majesco Entertainment to release the game on Windows as well as the Xbox.
+By August 2004, Double Fine had negotiated a new publishing deal with Majesco to release the game on Windows as well as the Xbox.
 Tim Schafer was quoted as saying "Together we are going to make what could conservatively be called the greatest game of all time ever, and I think that's awesome."

 Though the publishing deal ensured they would be able to continue the development, Esmurdoc stated they had to forgo plans for hiring new developers to meet the scope of the game as agreed to with Majesco.
 Subsequently, the studio entered, as described by Esmurdoc, "the most insane crunch I have ever witnessed" in order to complete the game.
 This was compounded when Majesco announced a PlayStation 2 port to be developed by Budcat Creations in October 2004, which further stretched the availability of Double Fine's staff resources.
 The game went gold in March 2005; Esmurdoc attributes much of the success of this on the solidarity of the development team that kept working towards this point.

-A GameCube port of the game was planned, but was cancelled after publisher Majesco Entertainment dropped support for the platform.
-This may have been partially due to the game's extensive use of FMVs and voice recordings, resulting in a large file size (about 4.7 GB), which would have presented difficulties with the GameCube's MiniDVD format (about 1.5 GB).

 Esmurdoc stated that Psychonauts took about 4.5 years to complete — though that without all the complications the real development time was closer to 2 years — with a team of 42 full-time developers and additional contractors, with a final budget of $11.5 million.